-Drainage - LOS A - tolerates street flooding to a depth of 3 inches or less in the gutters when the rest of the pavement is passable, and allows open or green space flooding of up to 12" as long as there is no threat to public health or safety, or permanent impediment to the intended use of the property; LOS B - tolerates flooding of entire street surface up to 4"; LOS C - tolerates structure flooding; based on the following design criteria:
+Drainage - LOS A - tolerates street flooding to a depth of 3 inches or less in the gutters when the rest of the pavement is passable, and allows open or green space flooding of up to 12" as long as there is no threat to public health or safety, or permanent impediment to the intended use of the property; LOS B - tolerates flooding of entire street surface up to 4" at centerline of roadway; LOS C - tolerates structure flooding; based on the following design criteria:

-- In existing developments adequate drainage capacity to accommodate run-off associated with a 3-year, 12-hour design storm for collection systems; - In new developments adequate drainage capacity to accommodate a 25-year, 12-hour design storm for collection systems and for retention and detention ponds.
-As a minimum the first 1/2" of runoff must be retained on the site of the development.
-At the discretion of the City Engineer, retention standards may be increased beyond the 1/2" minimum standards on a site specific basis.
+- \ In existing developments adequate drainage capacity to accommodate run-off associated with a 3-year, 12-hour design storm for collection systems; - In new developments adequate drainage capacity to accommodate a 25 100-year, 12 24-hour critical duration design storm (predevelopment rate) for collection systems and for retention and detention ponds.
+As a minimum the first 1/2 1"" of runoff must be retained on the site of the development.
+At the discretion of the City Engineer, retention standards may be increased beyond the 1/2 -1"" minimum retention standards and the 100-year design storm on a site specific basis.

-Objective PF-1.2: The City shall participate with the Emerald Coast Utilities Authority in the preparation of the ECUA's 5-Year Capital Improvements Plan to ensure the future provision of sanitary sewer and potable water facilities.
+Objective PF-1.2: The City shall participate with the Emerald Coast Utilities Authority (ECUA) in the preparation of the ECUA's 5-Year Capital Improvements Plan to ensure the future provision of sanitary sewer and potable water facilities.